 How do you cook Brussel sprouts?
 When it comes to eating Brussel sprouts, most of us probably don’t give them the attention they deserve.
 They’re actually pretty versatile – you can roast them with spices, pan fry with seasoning or even incorporate them into tasty stir fries.

-Grapes are surprisingly rich in nutrients, with dark red or purple in particular containing a bountiful amount of antioxidants, including resveratrol which can help to lower inflammation quite dramatically.7 It isn’t just the flesh or the skin of grapes that’s useful either –studies have found that grape seeds may also be beneficial too.
-One such study published in the World Journal of Gastroenterology found that grape seeds, in addition to other parts of the grape fruit, were capable preventing liver damage8 whilst another smaller study discovered that supplementing with grape seed extract over a 3 month period actually helped to improve liver function in those with Non-Alcoholic Fatty Liver Disease (NAFLD).7
+Grapes are surprisingly rich in nutrients, with dark red or purple, in particular, containing a bountiful amount of antioxidants, including resveratrol which can help to lower inflammation quite dramatically.7 It isn’t just the flesh or the skin of grapes that’s useful either – studies have found that grape seeds may also be beneficial too.
+One such study published in the World Journal of Gastroenterology found that grape seeds, in addition to other parts of the grape, had a role to play in preventing liver damage8 whilst another smaller study discovered that supplementing with grape seed extract over a 3 month period actually helped to improve liver function in those with Non-Alcoholic Fatty Liver Disease (NAFLD).7

 Which part of the grape is best?
-Grapes are good to incorporate into your diet but the seeds often pose a hazard, particularly to young children, so if you really want to reap the benefit of this part of the grape fruit, a supplement might be your best option.
-Fortunately grape seed extract is enjoying something of a popularity surge at the moment so there are plenty of options available – Solgar’s Grape Seed Extract is just one amongst the many you can find with our friends at Jan de Vries.
+Grapes are good to incorporate into your diet but the seeds often pose a hazard, particularly to young children, so if you really want to reap the benefit of this part of the grape, a supplement might be your best option.
+Fortunately, grape seed extract is enjoying something of a popularity surge at the moment so there are plenty of options available.

 7. Oily fish